deawx/google-maps-categorized-markers/README.md

   - `addMarker(lat, lng, location)`
   - `addMarker(lat, lng, location, visible)`
   - `addMarker(lat, lng, location, visible, animation)`
-* `initializeEvents()`

-  Invoked when each tile in the map has loaded.
-Useful for binding category controller events.
 * `zoomToMarkers()`

   Fit map's zoom and alignment to display all markers selected for view.